lkhamsurenl-zz/chess/README.md

 ## Future Direction:

 * Adding network Support for multi-players
-* Extension of the game to different game board
+* AI for the game